 - Lastly, having excess of cotton on the coil.
 The wick vaporises the e-liquid in the tank and is heated by the coil then inhaled using the mouthpiece.
 When the wick is too small, it affects vaping badly and may even cause it to leak.
 Using too much cotton increases the area that requires saturation to work flawlessly and causes the wick to burn out.
 This increase will also cause an increase in time needed between vapes to allow the e-juice to be absorbed completely on to the wick.

-Ways to stop your coil from coil from burning
+Ways to stop your coil from burning

 Some of the key way to prevent or stop your coil from burning are-